conoroshea1996/elderJsTest/src/routes/blog/employee-referrals-rewards-program.md

 ---
-title: "5 things to consider when creating employee referrals programs"
+title: '5 things to consider when creating employee referrals programs'
-date: "2016-09-26"
+date: '2016-09-26'
 categories:
-  - "culture-branding"
+  - 'culture-branding'
 tags:
-  - "employee-referrals"
+  - 'employee-referrals'
-slug: "employee-referrals-rewards-program"
+slug: 'employee-referrals-rewards-program'
-seoTitle: "5 things to keep in mind when creating employee referrals programs"
+seoTitle: '5 things to keep in mind when creating employee referrals programs'
-seoDescription: "You’ll probably need a bit more than just a carrot and a stick, but setting up an employee referrals rewards program is still pretty straight-forward."
+seoDescription: 'You’ll probably need a bit more than just a carrot and a stick, but setting up an employee referrals rewards program is still pretty straight-forward.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/employee-referrals-e1474890871516.jpg"
+coverImage: '/images/employee-referrals-e1474890871516.jpg'
 ---

 Employee referrals are one of the most effective ways of hiring.
 Higher quality hires, reduced time to hire and an increased retention rate are three of the [main arguments for it](http://hirehive.io/blog/employee-referrals-team-can-help-you-grow/) and they’re probably enough to win that debate.
 An employee referral program needs a little bit of organisation and, of course, the efforts of your employees need to be rewarded.